juliafsuzuki/DanceSport-Training-Assistant/README.md

-# 💃 DanceSport Training Assistant:
+# Personal Assistant ❤️💃

-### ❤️ From Single Agent to Multi-Agent AI System
+### Approache: From Single Agent to Multi-Agent AI System

-### ❤️ Building an Intelligent Personal Assistant for DanceSport Training Management
+### Goal: Build an Intelligent Personal Assistant for DanceSport Training Management
 This project demonstrates the evolution from a single AI agent to a sophisticated multi-agent AI system that manages and analyzes a comprehensive DanceSport training program in Notion.

 ## 🎯 Phase 1: Single Agent Foundation